Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

 Daemon declaration in the global configuration
 ===============================================

 Now each daemon knows in which directory to run, and on which tcp port to listen.
-A daemon is a resource in the Shinken architecture.
+A daemon is a resource in the Alignak architecture.
 Such resources must be declared in the global configuration (where the Arbiter is) for them to be utilized.

-The global configuration file is:  **/etc/shinken/shinken.cfg**
+The global configuration file is:  **/etc/alignak/alignak.cfg**

 The daemon declarations are quite simple: each daemon is represented by an object.
 The information contained in the daemon object are network parameters about how its resources should be treated (e.g. is it a spare, ...).